 Roadmap

-Phase 1 — done (milestone-ask deliverable)
+Phase 1 — done (foundational validation)

 Status: complete, end-state recorded at docs/shakedown_ledger.md (calibration pipeline) and the Foundation v1 receipts (platform refactor).